aws-amplify/aws-sdk-android/README.md

 ## Building the SDK

 You can build from source via Maven.
 Building the SDK requires the Java 7 SDK.
-Note that if you build from source you will only have one jar.
-You will have to configure which of the services you want to include in that jar via the proguard.cfg file.
+Note that if you build from source you will only have one JAR.
+You will have to configure which of the services you want to include in that JAR via the proguard.cfg file.
 The process is explained below.

 #### Specifying packages
 In the proguard.cfg, you should see